wrobstory/PythonToScala/conditionals.md

 res44: Array[Int] = Array(1, 4, 5)
 ```

-Note that in many cases, it may be more concise to use `map` vs a for comprehension:
+Note that in many cases, it may be more concise to use `map` vs a for-comprehension:

 ##### Scala
 ```scala